Skip to content

 iStock

-A six-ounce serving of most Greek yogurt brands will provide more than 15 grams of protein for about 100 calories for a nonfat, no added sugar variety.
-To ensure that you choose the healthiest strained yogurt, be sure to look to make sure you find a Greek yogurt with minimal added sugar.
-Greek yogurt is a great post-workout treat and one study published in Frontiers in Nutrition reported that untrained individuals who included Greek yogurt in their diet, as part of a 12-week training program, gained more muscle mass and reduced body fat compared to those who undertook the same training but didn't add Greek yogurt to their diet.
-The subjects ate Greek yogurt three times a day on training days and twice on off days.
+Greek yogurt is a great post-workout treat.
+A study published in Frontiers in Nutrition found that untrained individuals who included Greek yogurt in their diet during a 12-week training program gained more muscle mass and reduced body fat compared to those who didn't.
+Participants ate Greek yogurt three times on training days and twice on rest days.

 Cow's Milk